A Franklin kézi lexikona

-A Franklin kézi lexikona (i.e. actually the Franklin Company Publisher's Hand Lexicon) a larger handbook in Hungarian published at the beginning of the 20th century.
+A Franklin kézi lexikona (actually the Franklin Company Publisher's Hand Lexicon) a larger handbook in Hungarian published at the beginning of the 20th century.

 Description

-The editors-in-chief Antal Radó, Béla Fábián, and Antal Almási were the editors of the work, which was published in 3 large volumes - 28x20 cm - in a volume of about 2,900 pages.
+The editors-in-chief Antal Radó, Béla Fábián, and Antal Almási were the editors of the work, which was published in 3 large volumes – 28x20 cm – in a volume of about 2,900 pages.
 The edition is published by the Franklin Company Hungarian Office.
-He graduated from the Institute and Book Printing House in Budapest in 1911 - 1912.
+He graduated from the Institute and Book Printing House in Budapest in 1911–1912.
 According to the "Preface":

 This Lexicon is intended to provide a brief overview of all that interests the average literate reader.
 It mainly takes into account the needs of the newspaper-reading audience, which very often needs a handbook that can provide explanations and guidance on the many kinds of names, data and events that occur in the newspapers; in addition, he also pays attention to the youth of the pupil, who also needs such help very often during his readings.
 We give a Handheld Lexicon, not a large knowledge base of many volumes.
 We do this because such a lexicon is not available on the Hungarian book market now, although in everyone's experience, such a lexicon is most needed.
 In ninety out of a hundred cases, the audience does not turn to a lexicon to thoroughly master a science or knowledge, but to understand a word, a phrase that is unknown to it before, to get the data they suddenly need, to learn the most important thing about a character, whose name just appears before him, and so on.
-Readers like this don’t even like to have to fish out what they need at that minute from a small study of 10-20 columns first; a Hand Lexicon is much more appropriate for their purpose, since we can see in reality that such foreign lexicons have the greatest popularity in foreign literature than the most important disseminators of enlightenment, even for cheaper goods.
+Readers like this don't even like to have to fish out what they need at that minute from a small study of 10–20 columns first; a Hand Lexicon is much more appropriate for their purpose, since we can see in reality that such foreign lexicons have the greatest popularity in foreign literature than the most important disseminators of enlightenment, even for cheaper goods.

 That is, the publisher, true to the title, published a larger general hand lexicon for the lexicon series of the period (A Pallas nagy lexikona, Révai Nagy Lexikona, World lexicon of Tolnai) compared.